 Backdoor Training Area

-In consultation with Shepway District Council, Kent County Council and English Heritage, a strategy is being developed to enhance access to the Backdoor Training Area (illustrated on the map pictured right) for walking, to enhance its ecological value and to ensure the retention of heritage assets.
+In consultation with Folkestone and Hythe District Council (previously Shepway District Council), Kent County Council and English Heritage, we are developing a strategy to improve access to the Backdoor Training Area (pictured right), to enhance the recreational and ecological value of the space and to ensure the retention of heritage assets.
+It is important that these interests are balanced to ensure future enjoyment of this large area by all.

-The management of the Backdoor Training Area will focus heavily on protecting these heritage assets, improving their setting and providing improved access and interpretation to promote public appreciation and understanding.
+The management of the Backdoor Training Area will protect these heritage assets, improving their setting and providing improved access and interpretation to promote public appreciation and understanding.

-Rough grassland is utilised by common reptiles, breeding and migratory birds make good use of the extensive scrub habitats and the mosaic of habitats supports a good range of invertebrates.
+Common reptiles are found in the rough grassland, breeding and migratory birds make good use of the extensive scrub habitats and the mix of habitats supports a range of invertebrates.
 The woodland is not recorded as being of ancient origin, but mature trees provide an established habitat and some interesting ground flora occurs in places.

-Future management of these areas will aim to restore woodland quality and ground flora and to maintain a suitable balance between encroaching scrub and more open, tall herb and grassland areas.
-Low density grazing is proposed within central and northern areas using old breeds of cattle and pony.
+Future management of these areas will aim to restore woodland quality and ground flora and to maintain a suitable balance between encroaching scrub and more open tall herb and grassland areas.
+Low density grazing is proposed within the central and northern areas using old breeds of cattle and pony.

 Overall a relatively low-key management approach is envisaged but active conservation management will create a number of benefits for wildlife whilst preserving the character of the area and improving access and enjoyment by local residents.

-A key component in establishing this new area of publicly accessible open space is to improve the existing footpaths and rights of way.
+A key component in establishing this new area of publicly accessible open space is improving the existing footpaths and rights of way.

-The main bridleway, known as Sandy Lane (HB2 & HF46), which heads southwest from the corner of the Site towards the seafront and the Royal Military Canal, will be upgraded.
-This will create a strong connection for pedestrians and cyclists.
+The main bridleway known as Sandy Lane (HB2 & HF46), which heads southwest from the corner of the Site towards the seafront and the Royal Military Canal, was upgraded at the start of 2018 in order to create a strong connection for pedestrians and cyclists.

-Additional improvements will be made to other footpaths (HB3 & HF43) to improve usability.
+At the same time additional improvements were made to other footpaths (HB3 & HF43) to improve usability.
 New footpaths are proposed to create more circular walks within the valley and to formalise an existing desire line through the northern area, between Pond Hill Road and Cheriton Court Road.

 Heritage and listed buildings